Reviewed By:

 ✔︎ Treatment information etc.

-A temporary loss of consciousness is known as fainting, sometimes known as passing out or syncope.
-An abrupt decrease in blood supply to the brain causes it to happen.
-A typical incident lasts a few seconds to minutes.
-The majority of fainting spells are harmless.
+A temporary loss of consciousness is known as fainting, sometimes called passing out or syncope.
+It occurs due to a sudden decrease in blood supply to the brain.
+A typical episode lasts a few seconds to minutes.
+Most fainting spells are harmless.

 Seek professional care if you experience any of the following symptoms

 Neurally mediated syncope, also known as vasovagal syncope, is a sudden drop in heart rate and blood pressure that results in fainting.
-Common triggers include strain, stress, long periods of standing, exposure to heat, or the sight of blood or something unpleasant.
+Common triggers include strain, stress, long periods of standing, exposure to heat, or emotionally upsetting situations (such as sight of blood).

 Reviewed By: